 We do not always understand His plan, yet we must comply with it so we can be part of the beautiful outcome.

-Sometimes the trickiest attacks to get over are the ones that build up and then slam.’
-It’s not that we do not know they are building up.’
-We’re not sure how to deal with these or change our patterns.
+The attacks that slowly build up and then hit with full force are often the hardest to overcome.
 We need to go to God with these problems.
 We need to pray for His guidance, and we need to surrender to His plan.

 Sometimes, He purposely has us change course for short periods as He works more directly on our walk as His student.
 We could consider these a time in a desert, but what if we looked at them as time alone with God?